 Some writers, inspired by events and personalities from history, continued to document these in their stories.
 The works of al-Hudhud are notable in this regard, particularly her short story collection Ḥikāyāt al-Arḍ al-Ṭayyiba (Tales of the Good Land) (Fasha Dalīl 224) that introduces children to the heroic acts of their forebears.
 In this work, she states that the reason for her orientation toward history is that it is necessary for children to understand the heroism and events of the past in a format that they can accept, so that heroism is not presented in either a bland sloganizing or with a view to sowing hatred in the hearts of children (Miqdadi al-Qiṣṣa 71).

-Palestinian Children’s Literature in the West Bank and Gaza After 1967
+Palestinian Children’s Literature in the West Bank and Gaza after 1967

-The Israeli authorities imposed a blockade after their occupation of West Bank and Gaza them in 1967, naturally including a cultural embargo that inevitably negatively affected the cultural environment.
+The Israeli authorities imposed a blockade after their occupation of West Bank and Gaza in 1967, naturally including a cultural embargo that inevitably negatively affected the cultural environment.
 This had an impact on enthusiasm for writing, with some authors leaving the craft permanently and others curtailing their productivity, whether because of the exceptional circumstances they found themselves in, or their direct involvement in the political struggle against the occupation, or due to being among the number of writers, such as Shuqayr, who were deported from their homeland.

 In the late 1970s, the literary movement in the West Bank and Gaza managed to move beyond the sense of suffering that had prevailed after the June setback in 1967 and writers resumed their literary activities, without any notable changes from the stylistics of the early 1960s.
 Writers’ intentions at that time were to document Palestinian realities and sufferings through realist stories, with Ibrahim al-ʿAlam (1941–), Samia al-Khalili (1953–), and Ali al-Khalili (1943–2013) notable in this regard.
 These stories are distinctive in the bold way in which they expose children to the realities of life and prompt them, directly or via symbolism, to help change them.
 Realistic stories received increasing attention, with the national issues infused into much of everyday life experience and its tragic realities.
 Consequently, these stories bore the imprints of war and jihad against the enemy and addressed both the past and the present of the homeland question (Ahmad 79–82).